Crowd control in Jammu and Kashmir

 Crowd control in Jammu and Kashmir is a public security practice to prevent and manage violent riots.
 It is enforced by police forces through laws preventing unlawful assembly, as well as using riot control agents such as tear gas, chili grenades, and pellet guns (riot shotguns that fire pellet cartridges).

 In 2010, India instituted the use of pellet guns to control protestors violently clashing with the police.
 The use of pellet cartridges was criticized by several NGOs due to the grievous and lethal injuries they cause.
 The government in 2016 formed a committee to look into alternative riot control agents.
-The army recommended to the committee that non-lethal weapons – including pepper guns, sonic cannons, and chili grenades – replace pellet guns.
+The army recommended to the committee that non-lethal weapons – including pepper guns, long range acoustic devices, and chili grenades – replace pellet guns.
 Based on the committee's report, the use of these alternative riot control agents were initiated against violent crowds.
 However, the Minister of Home Affairs clarified in 2017, that "if these measures prove to be ineffective in dispersing of rioters, use of pellet guns may be resorted to".
 In a 2018 report, the Office of the United Nations High Commissioner for Human Rights called on both India and Pakistan to investigate the abuse of rights in the regions administered by them.

 As a part of the graded response to violent protests, Indian police forces have used plastic bullets before pellet guns.
-The security forces have multiple options for enforcing crowd control such as tear smoke shells, PAVA shells, rubber bullets fired from gas guns, plastic bullets, and pellet guns before finally resorting to opening fire against stone pelting protestors during violent clashes.
+The security forces have multiple options for enforcing crowd control such as tear smoke shells, PAVA shells, rubber bullets fired from gas guns, plastic bullets, and pellet guns before finally resorting to opening fire with live ammunition against stone pelting protestors during violent clashes.